eworm-de/routeros-scripts/doc/telegram-chat.md

 > ⚠️ **Warning**: If another device is activated both will act, the one from
 > reply and the active one!

+### Ask for devices

+Send a message with a single question mark (`?`) to query for devices currenty online.
+The answer can be used for command via reply then.

 Known limitations
 -----------------